sprakash/report/index.md

 #
-This report is based on my specific experience of teaching this particular cohort within 15.5 week format.
+The following report is based on my specific experience of teaching this particular cohort within 15.5 week format.
 If anything, I hope this may help as documentation.

 The document covers onboarding, curriculum, lecutres and suggestions.